Taynaradb/react-projects/reviews/README.md

 First, import the reviews data into your project.
 This data should be an array of objects, with each object representing a person's review and containing properties such as name, job, image URL, and text.

+Adding the following line to the data.js files, executes the instruction.

+import people from './data';

 #### Setup State Value (Index)

 Then, set up a state value that controls which person from the list is displayed.